colemickens/azure-archlinux-packer/README.md

 2. This is not supported by Microsoft or Azure.

-3. This is not supported by ArchLinux.
+3. This is not supported by Arch Linux.

 4. The `walinuxagent` in this image isn't fully functional.
 This can lead to **real issues**, such as the VM failing to resize or extensions